 Great news for all the people who have been waiting for Cheryl's next book: WITH JUST ONE SUITCASE will be published by Wild Dingo Press (release date mid-2015).
-To find out more, or register your interest, contact Cheryl on firstname.lastname@example.org, or email@example.com
+To register your interest contact: firstname.lastname@example.org

 At the age of just 12 years old, Cheryl’s son Jonathan was involved in a horrific car accident and suffered an extremely severe traumatic brain injury.
 Jonathan was in a coma for six weeks and was given very little chance of survival.
 Doctors predicted that if he did survive, he would be unable to walk, talk or even eat again.